micsum/Tecky-Project-HR-Claim-System-/readme.md

 by using faceid or touchid to login through mobile browser.

-- email notification for claimed amount? any other features ?
+- email notification for claimed amount?
+- chase the approval status through email

+  any other features ?
   - instruction page if needed
   - check/search claim record
-  - import file to excel/csv file & also export?
+  - import file to excel/csv file
+  - export xlsx or csv
   - check claimed amount of particular person/ppl
   - e-signature